abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 > When a new user is authenticated, a dedicated user pod is created.
 > When the user starts an application (like LibreOffice for example) a dedicated container is created.
 It can be a `pod` or an `ephemeral container`

-pyos needs `rbac.authorization.k8s.io` roles to `CRUD` the namespaced resources :
+pyos requires `rbac.authorization.k8s.io` roles to perform `CRUD` operations on the following namespaced resources:
 - 'pods', 'pods/exec', 'pods/ephemeralcontainers', 'pods/log'
 - 'events'
 - 'secrets'
 - 'configmaps'
 - 'persistentvolumeclaims'

-pyos runs as a `ServiceAccount` named pyos-serviceaccount, with `pyos-role.
+pyos runs as a `ServiceAccount` named `pyos-serviceaccount`, with `pyos-role`.
-Optionaly, you can also add pyos to `CRUD` resources ['persistentvolumes'], in paricular cases. `persistentvolumes` are not namepspaced.
+Optionally, you can also grant pyos `CRUD` access to `['persistentvolumes']` resources in particular cases.
+Note that `persistentvolumes` are not namespaced.

-The `Role, `RoleBinding` and `ServiceAccount` are embeded in the abcdesktop.yaml file.
+The `Role`, `RoleBinding`, and `ServiceAccount` are embedded in the `abcdesktop.yaml` file.

 ### router

-`router` pod act as a `http router` web server.
-It routes HTTP requets to `user's pods`, `web site`, `pyos`, `console`.
+The `router` pod acts as an HTTP routing web server.
+It routes HTTP requests to user pods, the `website` service, `pyos`, and `console`.

 ### website

-`website` pod act as web server and delivers `html`, `javascript`, `svg` files.
+The `website` pod acts as a web server and delivers HTML, JavaScript, and SVG files.

 ### mongo database

-`mongo` is used by pyos to store informations.
+`mongo` is used by `pyos` to store persistent information.
-The informations are :
+The stored data includes:

-- User logins history
+- User login history
-- Images and background colors configuration per desktop
+- Image and background color configuration per desktop
 - Installed applications

 ### memcached

-`memcache` stores progress text message information during login process. `memcache` datas are set and get only by the control plane.
+`memcache` stores progress message text during the login process.
+Cache data is written and read exclusively by the control plane.

 ### oc.user

-[`oc.user`](https://github.com/abcdesktopio/oc.user) is the name of the user's container image. `oc.user` runs the X11 graphical service. `oc.user` is based on ubuntu distribution.
+[`oc.user`](https://github.com/abcdesktopio/oc.user) is the name of the user's container image. `oc.user` runs the X11 graphical service. `oc.user` is based on the Ubuntu distribution.

-* The image `abcdesktopio/oc.user.ubuntu:{{ abcdesktop.latest_release }}` is based on `ubuntu` distribution `24.04`.
-Get more details about [oc.user](https://github.com/abcdesktopio/oc.user) image.
+* The image `abcdesktopio/oc.user.ubuntu:{{ abcdesktop.latest_release }}` is based on Ubuntu `24.04`.
+For more details, see the [oc.user](https://github.com/abcdesktopio/oc.user) image repository.

 ### applications